-Maria Amidu is a graduate of the Royal College of Art in glass and ceramics, and exhibited nationally and internationally as maker before pursuing a social practice.
-She has developed site-specific and artist’s residency projects with a number of museums, galleries and organisations, including the Houses of Parliament, National Maritime Museum Greenwich, People United, Turner Contemporary, PEER, A New Direction, Parramatta Artists’ Studios, the V&A Museum, Arnolfini, Bristol Royal Children’s Hospital, Iniva, the Foundling Museum, Hackney Museum, Metropolitan Archives, Horniman Museum & Gardens, and the 198 Gallery.
-Her work is in a number of public and private collections, including the Pilkington Collection at the V&A Museum, London; the Arnolfini Collection Trust, Bristol; and the National Drawing Collection, Limerick.
+Maria Amidu is a graduate of the Royal College of Art in glass and ceramics and exhibited nationally and internationally as maker before pursuing a more social practice.
+She has developed site-specific and artist’s residency projects with a number of museums, galleries and organisations including: Nuit Blanche, Toronto; Houses of Parliament; National Maritime Museum; People United; Turner Contemporary; PEER; Parramatta Artists’ Studios; V&A Museum; Arnolfini; Bristol Royal Children’s Hospital; Iniva; Foundling Museum; Horniman Museum & Gardens; and the 198 Gallery.
+Her work is in a number of public and private collections including: the V&A Museum, Arnolfini Collection Trust and Limerick National Drawing Collection.

 Prince’s Youth Business Trust Award

 |Dudley Crystal Festival Prize|